nexusformat/communications/2015/NXvalidate/white_paper.md

     * \param nxdlFile The application definition to validate against.
 Can be
     * NULL, then the validator searches the application definition in the
     * NeXus data file.
+    * \param path The path to the entry to validate in the NeXus file.
+When NULL,
+    * default operation applies
     * \return 0 when validation succeeds, 1 else.
     */
-    int NXVvalidate(pNXVcontext self, char *dataFile, char *nxdlFile);
+    int NXVvalidate(pNXVcontext self, char *dataFile,

-TODO: anyone content with this?

-A possible upgrade is to define a validation context which holds the logger and retriever.
-This would allow differently configured validators to be run in different threads.
-I am not sure that we need to cater for this.
+                    char *nxdlFile, char *path);

 ## Implementation

 I would implement along the following lines:

-* ANSI-C for maximum portability
+* The choice of ANSI-C  or C++ left to the implementor.
-* MXML as XML parsing library.
+* MXML or libxml2 as XML parsing library.
-* NAPI for NeXus data file access.
+* HDF5 for NeXus data file access.
 * Use of a context structure for passing around context and state among functions.
   This makes the validator reentrant.
 * Use my old stringdict for the symbol table.
 It is not efficient but good